au-ts/sel4_profiler/toperf/README.md

 }
 ```

-- pd_mappings: an object that maps elf paths to pds expected by perf
+- elf_tcb_mappings: an object that maps elf paths to pds expected by perf
 - samples: contains a list of objects with the following fields:
     - ip: the instruction pointer of the cpu when the sample was recorded
     - pd: the protection domain that the sample was recorded in